-Located inside the Palace of Fine Arts, the Exploratorium is known as the museum of science, art and human perception, and is a leader in the movement to promote museums as educational centres.
-Named San Francisco's best museum, the Exploratorium is a fun, quirky museum of science, art, and human perception that features some 650 'please touch' exhibits.
-Many of its exhibits are created by visual and performing artists as well as scientists and educators.
-Exhibits such as the off-site Wave Organ, a unique sonic exhibit which is located on a nearby piece of land jutting out in the San Francisco Bay, can be found nowhere else in the world.
-It is one of San Francisco's most popular museums, drawing over 500,000 people each year and its three-dimensional pitch-black Tactile Dome inspire many visitors to approach challenges in a very different way.
+Named San Francisco's best museum, the Exploratorium is a fun, quirky museum of science, art and human perception that features some 650 'please touch' exhibits.
+Located inside the Palace of Fine Arts, many of its exhibits are created by visual and performing artists as well as scientists and educators.
+Exhibits such as the off-site Wave Organ, a unique sonic exhibit that is located on a nearby piece of land jutting out in the San Francisco Bay, can be found nowhere else in the world.
+It is one of San Francisco's most popular museums, drawing over 500,000 people each year, with attractions such as its three-dimensional pitch-black Tactile Dome inspiring many visitors to approach challenges in a very different way.

 Opening times: Open Tuesday to Sunday 10am-5pm.
 Closed Mondays, except Martin Luther King Day, President's Day, Memorial Day and Labor Day.
 Closed Thanksgiving, Christmas Eve and Christmas Day.